Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-04.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-04.kt).

 It demonstrates several new techniques.
 One is using [runBlocking] with an explicitly specified context, and the other one is using the [withContext] function to change the context of a coroutine while still staying in the